Here are the top 25 rivalries in college football.

-The Southern California showdown was dominated by USC from 1999-2011, while the Bruins claimed three out of four before losing to the Trojans last year.
+The Southern California showdown was dominated by USC from 1999-2011, while the Bruins claimed three out of four before losing three in a row to the Trojans.

 The Third Saturday in October means only one thing to people in the South: Alabama vs. Tennessee.